sonburn/sncr-sketch-plugin/README.md

 # Artboard Layout

 ## Layout Artboards on Page
-To do...
+Organizes and presents all artboards on current page into groupings determined by artboard names (best used with numeric artboard prefixes, i.e. "*1.0.0* Splash Screen").
+For layout options, see Settings.

 ## Include Selected Artboards
-To do...
+Indicates the selected artboards should be included when artboard layout is run.
+This function is only necessary if the artboard was previously precluded.

 ## Preclude Selected Artboards
-To do...
+Indicates the selected artboards should not be included when artboard layout is run.

 ## Enable Automatic Layout for Page
-To do...
+Indicates that artboards on the current page should automatically layout when an object is moved on the canvas, or when an artboard has been "Resized to Fit".
+This feature is disabled by default.
+Any page that has been opted into automatic layout will have a "🔷" icon pre-pended to the page name.

 ## Disable Automatic Layout for Page
-To do...
+Indicates that artboards on the current page should not automatically layout.

 ## Settings for Page…
-Lays out all artboards on current page into groupings determined by artboard names (best used with numeric artboard prefixes, i.e. "1.0.0 Splash Screen").
-Options include the ability to choose number of artboards displayed per row, and if the groupings should be dense (multiple groups on a row when space allows for it) or loose (treat each group as a new row), as well as the ability to sort the layer list and artboards alphabetically.
-Lastly, you can also control the spacing between your artboards and artboard groups.
+Displays page-specific options for artboard layout such as number of artboards to display per row, display type ("Dense" places multiple groups on a row when space allows, "Loose" treats each group as a new row), layer list sorting, and artboards and group spacing.
+In addition, granular options are provided for choosing which additional elements should be re-adjusted when auto layout is triggered.

 ![Artboard Layout Settings](https://raw.githubusercontent.com/sonburn/sncr-sketch-plugin/master/Resources/Artboard%20Layout%20Settings.png)